2020 Rocket Mortgage Classic TV schedule: How to watch on Golf Channel, CBS Sports

 The Rocket Mortgage Classic TV schedule is something a lot of golf fans have come to know with Golf Channel and CBS airing the PGA Tour-sanctioned event.
 The PGA Tour TV schedule predictable for a reason, and Golf Channel airs four days of live golf action from Detroit Golf Club in Detroit, Mich.

 There will be four days of this tournament, with a cut after 36 holes.
-CBS airs the final two rounds on the tournament, with all four rounds at one of the shorter courses on the PGA Tour schedule.
+CBS airs the final two rounds on the tournament, with all four rounds at one of the many Donald Ross courses on the PGA Tour schedule.

 Nate Lashley is defending champion, as a world-class field including Webb Simpson, Rickie Fowler, Tony Finau, Bryson DeChambeau and Patrick Reed, who all seek to win in the PGA Tour's return.